 The establishment of the Azeri state system was launched immediately.
 The government undertook decisive actions for evasion of established situation.
 The military state was declared in entire Azerbaijan on June 19.
 The image of a white crescent and white eight-point star on a piece of red cloths has accepted the flag of independent Azerbaijan on June 24.
 The Military Corps of Muslims turned into the independent Corps of Azerbaijan on June 26 and the commander of the said corpse was awarded the title of a general.

-The Commander of the Corpse of Azerbaijan who had powers of the division commander initiated the fulfilment of the special instructions of the government and in fact, that meant the establishment of the Azeri Army.
+The Commander of the Corpse of Azerbaijan who had powers of the division commander initiated the fulfillment of the special instructions of the government and in fact, that meant the establishment of the Azeri Army.

 Azeri-Turkic language was declared the state language on June 27.
 The state structure even expanded at that time.
-The government decided upon importing text-books and inviting teachers from Turkey.
+The government decided upon importing textbooks and inviting teachers from Turkey.
 The schools were modernized and new training courses for teachers and schools were established.
 Yelizavetpol and Karyagin have renamed their historical names Ganja and Jabrail again.
 The national army of Azerbaijan was mobilized.
 The decision of creation of the Commission for Emergency Investigation was carried out on June 15.
-The commission had to inquire in the matters of violent genocide against the Turk-Muslim population of the South Caucasus and the plunder of their property during the World War Second and to bring to trial those implicated.
+The commission had to inquire in the matters of violent genocide against the Turk-Muslim population of the South Caucasus and the plunder of their property during World War Second and to bring to trial those implicated.
 The resolution of the government, in fact, led to the creation of the system of the National Security of Azerbaijan.
-Moreover, the government implemented significant measures for stabilization of the situation, the establishment of transport and post-telegraph networks on the controlled by it.
+Moreover, the government implemented significant measures for stabilization of the situation, the establishment of transport and post-telegraph networks controlled by it.
 The resolution on general military service was worked out on August 11.
 The order on the citizenship of the Democratic Republic of Azerbaijan was issued on August 23.
-However, the major objective of Khoysky's government was to spread the power of the Azerbaijan Democratic Republic to all the regions of the country and to clean Baku and its suburbs from the enemies of Azeri people.
+However, the major objective of Khoysky's government was to spread the power of the Azerbaijan Democratic Republic to all the regions of the country and to clean Baku and its suburbs from the enemies of the Azeri people.

 The Islamic Army of the Caucasus supported by the group of Azeri volunteers released Baku as a result of a hard battle on September 15, 1918.
-The city was cleaned from the remnants of Menshevik-dashnak government "the CentroCaspiy Dictatorship" which took control over the country following the bolshevik-dashnak regime of Shaumyan.
+The city was cleaned from the remnants of the Menshevik-dashnak government "the CentroCaspiy Dictatorship" which took control over the country following the bolshevik-dashnak regime of Shaumyan.

 Within three months after the establishment of F.Khoyskiy's administration, the government of the Democratic Republic of Azerbaijan moved to Baku on September 17, 1918.
 Baku was declared the capital of the country.
 The influence of the Democratic Republic of Azerbaijan expanded.

-The state flag of the Democratic Republic of Azerbaijan was replaced with the image of a white crescent and eight-point star on the three-colour banner on November 9.
-The construction works intensified in socio-political, economic and cultural life.
-F. Khoisky adhering to the legal norms and rules of the parliamentarian state system initiated preparation works for establishment of the Entrepreneurs' Assembly.
+The state flag of the Democratic Republic of Azerbaijan was replaced with the image of a white crescent and eight-point star on the three-color banner on November 9.
+The construction works intensified in socio-political, economic, and cultural life.
+F. Khoisky adhering to the legal norms and rules of the parliamentarian state system initiated preparation works for the establishment of the Entrepreneurs' Assembly.
 A special commission was created for the purpose: Though 6 months had not passed since the decree of June 17, 1918, of the National Council, as the government had the power to control the state independently, the National Council of Azerbaijan was created on the initiative and request of F.Khoisky on November 16, 1918.
 The National Council of Azerbaijan undertook the establishment of the Assembly of Entrepreneurs by the proposal of the chair of the government F.Khoisky.

-An important resolution in the history of Parliamentary structure of Azerbaijan was carried out at a session of the National Council of Azerbaijan chaired by M.A.Rasulzade on November 19, 1918.
+An important resolution in the history of the Parliamentary structure of Azerbaijan was carried out at a session of the National Council of Azerbaijan chaired by M.A.Rasulzade on November 19, 1918.
 Though the government of the Democratic Republic of Azerbaijan acted in an extremely hard situation it managed to find the most democratic way of controlling the state.
 As not only Azerbaijanis lived in the country the session proposed the participation of other nations in the National Council of Azerbaijan as well.
 The council comprised 120 representatives of 1 representative from 24 thousand people.
 Of the 80 people were Muslims, 21 Armenians, 10 Russians, 1 German, and 1 Jew.
 As there was a small number of Georgians and Polishes who did not have a right to vote they were represented in the parliament only by 1 man.

-According to the resolution of the session of the National Council of November 19, 1918, 44 Muslim representatives elected in the All-Russia Assembly of Entrepreneurs were directly included into the parliament, while the other 36 Muslim representatives and those of other nations had to be elected again.
+According to the resolution of the session of the National Council of November 19, 1918, 44 Muslim representatives elected in the All-Russia Assembly of Entrepreneurs were directly included in the parliament, while the other 36 Muslim representatives and those of other nations had to be elected again.
 The new Parliament should have been formed by December 3, 1918.

 Though not half of a year had passed since the genocide committed in March of 1918, 21 Armenians were able to participate in the Parliament of Azerbaijan.
 The step which was undertaken in such conditions proved the deep respect displayed by the human rights and the democratic nature of Azeri people.